JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8021 days**.

-And here is a just a random fact -  **The tallest woman in the world is American Sandy Allen who is 7 feet 7 inches**.
+And here is a just a random fact -  **The Golden Gate Bridge was first opened in 1937**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)